Frequently Asked Questions

 I am having problems with my SAM Registration-What do I do?

-Contact PTAC for personalized assistance.
+Contact APEX Accelerator Center for personalized assistance.
 Since its launch in late July 2012, SAM has experienced a range of technical difficulties.
-PTAC counselors have access to the latest information, tips and workarounds to help work through the difficulties you may be experiencing.
-PTAC counselors can also provide assistance via phone.
+Our counselors have access to the latest information, tips and workarounds to help work through the difficulties you may be experiencing.
+We are proficient in providing virtual appointments or by phone.

 Does registering in SAM market my company to the government?